xmas-ar/xNMS/docs/source/automation/scheduling.md

 # Scheduling

-The ability to schedule eNMS services to run without user input is a key feature of the platform.
+The ability to schedule xNMS services to run without user input is a key feature of the platform.
 Services can be configured to trigger at a certain time, repeat at a given frequency, and even stop recurring after a specified date, allowing the user to limit the number of times